Prep in advance and get help fast

 Knowing what to expect, especially if it’s your first time taking exams at the university level, is important in helping you prepare yourself physically, mentally and logistically.

 - Know your schedule.
 You can find your exam schedule in Aurora under ‘My Exams.’
-If you have any exam conflicts, contact the Registrar’s Office as soon as possible.
+If you have any exam conflicts, make sure to contact the Registrar’s Office as soon as possible to make arrangements.

 - If there is a scheduling conflict between a class and an exam, all academic staff and academic unit heads are responsible to ensure that students are not disadvantaged with respect to any missed or delayed classes, exams, or assignments.
 Students can direct concerns about conflicts to their instructor or academic advisor.